mithrandie/csvq/docs/_posts/2006-01-02-set-operators.md

 | [INTERSECT](#intersect) | Return the intersection of result sets |

 A set operation combines result sets retrieved by select queries into a single result set.
-If the ALL keyword is specified, the result is distinguished.
+If the ALL keyword is not specified, the result is distinguished.

 ## UNION
 {: #union}